 “We believe that the quality and integrity of the interior design is the key to creating the specific environments needed for our children’s education”, says Creative Director Francesco Messori.
 “Furniture, colours and materials can be influential to how people feel in a space and help them engage with their tasks.
 Too often, schools are designed based on a beautiful façade and iconic look instead of on how students and educators use the (flexible) spaces.
 Most of the budget is spent on the shell of the school’s building and too little on the interior and layout design.”

-At this moment we are launching Learning Landscapes workshops in schools for both educators and students to further explore the potential of this design method and to continue to experiment with new school lay outs and designs.
+At this moment we are organizing Learning Landscapes workshops in schools for both educators and students to further explore the potential of this design method and to continue to experiment with new school lay outs and designs.

 Want to share you opinion?
 Want to stay updated?
 Join our LinkedIn group